gregmsanderson/fly-hello-fastify-db-replay/README.md

 });
 ```

-**What does that do?**
+What does that do?
 First we check the error stack is available to parse.
 If so, we look for a particular error code thrown by PostgreSQL when we try to write to a read replica: it will have an error code of _25006_.
 At this point we know what's happened.
 We need to handle it.
 To see if we can handle it, we check three things: do we know the region the app is running in, do we now the region the primary database is in, and finally is that a different region?
 If so, we need to _replay_ this write (which is hitting a read replica) in the region the primary database is in.
 As we know _there_ it _will_ work.
 We replay the request by appending a `fly-replay` header and its value contains the region to replay it in.

-#### (optional) PrismaClient
+#### Database URL/port

-This part will vary depending on how your app interacts with the database.
+How you do this part will vary depending on how _your_ app interacts with the database.
+You need to dynamically set the database connection string/URL (or at least its port).

-Our sample app uses the popular [Prisma](https://www.prisma.io/) ORM, using the [Prisma-client only](https://www.prisma.io/docs/concepts/overview/what-is-prisma/data-modeling#using-only-prisma-client) approach.
-That needs to know the datasource to interact with.
-The Prisma client can set a value for its database URL at run-time.
-So that needs to use the same logic as the `setErrorHandler` above: if we know the region the app is running in **and** we know the region the primary database is in **and** the app is not running in that region then we should be interacting with the read replica.
+Our sample app uses the [Prisma](https://www.prisma.io/) ORM, using its [Prisma-client only](https://www.prisma.io/docs/concepts/overview/what-is-prisma/data-modeling#using-only-prisma-client) approach.
+That needs to use the same logic as the `setErrorHandler` above: if we know the region the app is running in **and** we know the region the primary database is in **and** the app is not running in that region then we should be interacting with the read replica.
 We do that by changing the port from `5432` to `5433`.
 Else we use the default value provided by Fly (which is the primary database, using port `5432`):

 ```js
 const { PrismaClient } = Prisma